Project-2-Petvana/Petvana-Repo/README.md

 ***
 ## Petvana Overview
 Welcome to Petvana, the pet health-tracking application designed to help your pet achieve nirvana!
+Through a simple connection of your Google account, the path to better pet health begins with adding your animals to your profile, which are then conveniently displayed.
 ***

 ## Technologies Used: